Prayer of Azariah and Song of the Three Holy Children

-The Prayer of Azariah and Song of the Three Holy Children, abbreviated Pr Azar, is a passage which appears after Daniel 3:23 in some translations of the Bible, including the ancient Greek Septuagint translation.

-The passage is accepted by some Christian denominations as canonical.

-In the Revised Standard Version and the English Standard Version (Anglican edition) this text is included as part of the Apocrypha, and titled "The Prayer of Azariah and the Song of the Three Young Men".
+The Prayer of Azariah and Song of the Three Holy Children, abbreviated Pr Azar, appears after Daniel 3:23 in some translations of the Bible, including the ancient Greek Septuagint translation.
+The passage is accepted by some Christian denominations as canonical, part of the Deuterocanonical books.
+In the Revised Standard Version and the English Standard Version (Anglican edition), this text is included as part of the Apocrypha, and titled "The Prayer of Azariah and the Song of the Three Young Men".